Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

     inputReceiver = tf.estimator.export.build_raw_serving_input_receiver_fn(inputs)
     classifier.export_savedmodel(export_dir, serving_input_receiver_fn=inputReceiver)
 ```
 The only thing to realy configure is the third line, defining your `inputs` variable.
-Here you want to specify what your model expects as input, which is in our case, a batch of 784-vectors, containing the pixel informations of one image, to predict what number the image displays.
+Here you want to specify what your model expects as input, which is in our case, a batch of 784-vectors, containing the pixel informations of a batch of images, to predict what number the images display.

 Notice that the `name` attribute of the tensor defines the name of the input tensor in the `SavedModel`, which you can grab later using `graph.get_tensor_by_name()`.
 Whereas the key of the dictionary needs to match the name of the input feature Tensor, previously defined for training and testing.